Xiangbei11/Reading_List/README.md

 ---------------------------------------------------------------------

 📌 **Done?** Run any of the built-in examples.
-In a terminal, type e.g.:
+In a terminal, type e.g.

 **`vedo -r covid19`**